Temporal Transfer Learning for Traffic Optimization with Coarse-grained Advisory Autonomy: Coarse-Grained Control

-\Cref{fig:two-guide-types} intuitively depicts two distinct forms of advisory provided to drivers: acceleration and speed guidance.
-From a stabilization standpoint, speed guidance has certain advantages, as it allows the vehicle to sustain the same speed throughout the hold duration.
+\Cref{fig:two-guide-types} intuitively depicts two distinct forms of \jhedit{advisory} provided to drivers: acceleration and speed guidance.
+From a stabilization standpoint, speed guidance has certain advantages, as it enables the vehicle to maintain a constant speed throughout the hold duration.
 However, under acceleration guidance, the vehicle's speed is subject to change unless the acceleration is precisely zero.
-This inherent difference between the two forms of guidance leads to unique behaviors and responses in the traffic system, as demonstrated in our results.
+This inherent difference between the two forms of guidance gives rise to distinct behaviors and responses within the traffic system, as demonstrated in our results.